Course Descriptions

 GD 302SG Nanyang: Graphic Design

-In this course, students work collaboratively within groups to develop digital products and to look beyond simply designing beautiful screen mock-ups; examine product design from three perspectives: business, consumer, and technology.
-Students are exposed to various prototyping tools such as Framer, Pixate, and Atomic.
-Key concepts include user research, content development, rapid prototyping, and user experience principles; also look at product design history and theories and cover new developments in the field.
+In this course, students work collaboratively within groups to develop effective digital user interfaces beyond simply designing beautiful screen mock-ups.
+They will examine product design from three perspectives: business, consumer, and technology.
+Students are exposed to prototyping fundamentals with Figma.
+Key concepts include user research, content development, rapid prototyping, and UI/UX principles.
+They will also look at product design history, theory, and cover how trends such as AI are changing the landscape of the tech industry.

 Prerequisite: GD 220